awsdocs/aws-cloud9-user-guide/doc_source/settings-user.rst

 :guilabel:`Scrollback`
    The number of lines that you can scroll up or back through in :guilabel:`Terminal` tabs.

-:guilabel:`Use Cloud9 as the Default Editor`
+:guilabel:`Use AWS Cloud9 as the Default Editor`
    If selected, uses |AC9| as the default text editor.

 .. _settings-user-change-output: